128technology/docs/docs/config_command_guide.md

 A value from a set of predefined names.

 Options:
-prefix-filter                Filter based on IPv4 prefixes within a given range prefix-filter-ipv6           Filter based on IPv6 prefixes within a given range as-path-filter               Filter based on the BGP AS path community-filter             Filter based on the BGP community value extended-community-filter    Filter based on the BGP extended community value
+- prefix-filter: Filter based on IPv4 prefixes within a given range
+- prefix-filter-ipv6: Filter based on IPv6 prefixes within a given range
+- as-path-filter: Filter based on the BGP AS path
+- community-filter: Filter based on the BGP community value
+- extended-community-filter: Filter based on the BGP extended community value

 ## `configure authority routing policy`